callthemonline/react-sip/README.md

 `callStatus` represents the status of the actual established voice call/session, and can be: `IDLE, ACTIVE, STARTING, STOPPING`

 `callDirection` indicates the direction of the call: `INCOMING, OUTGOING`

+`callCounterpart` represents the call _destination_ in case of outbound call and _caller_ in inbound calls

 _(These can be used to more intuitively display components)_